iTwin/presentation/packages/hierarchies/learning/HierarchyDefinitions.md

 By default, it's expected that the nodes' SELECT clause is created using `NodesQueryClauseFactory.createSelectClause` and then specifying `parseNode` callback in the hierarchy definition is not necessary, as the default parser knows how parse ECSQL rows.

-However, some hierarchy definitions may choose to write SELECT clause manually and then they need to provide a custom `parseNode` callback to parse the ECSQL result row into a `ParsedInstanceHierarchyNode` object.
+However, some hierarchy definitions may choose to write SELECT clause manually and then they need to provide a custom `parseNode` callback to parse the ECSQL result row into a `SourceInstanceHierarchyNode` object.
 Example:

 <!-- [[include: [Presentation.Hierarchies.HierarchyDefinitions.Imports, Presentation.Hierarchies.HierarchyDefinitions.ParseNode], ts]] -->
 <!-- BEGIN EXTRACTION -->